dylandjian/dylandjian.github.io/src/pages/world-models/index.md

 ```
 <br/>

 First is the definition of our layers.
-5 convolutions that are mapped onto 2 linear vectors representing the mean and the standard deviation of our VAE.
-Then another linear layer is added that takes the ouput _(mean, std)_ and map it to a vector that will be the input of the decoder.
-The decoder will reconstruct an image that has the size of the input image in order to calculate the loss function.
+4 convolutions that are mapped onto 2 linear vectors representing the mean and the standard deviation of our VAE.
+Then another linear layer is added that takes the ouput _(mean, std)_ and maps it to a vector that will be the input of the decoder.
+The decoder will reconstruct the image to the the size of the input image in order to calculate the loss function.

 Now onto the forward pass.

 ```python